playgameservices/play-games-plugin-for-unity/TBMP.md

     }
 ```

-## Match Delegate
+## Register a Match Delegate

 Apart from invitation, your game might receive matches to play.
 This happens, for example, when it's the player's turn to play on a given match that was already happening.
-To handle these, install a match delegate:
+To handle these, register a match delegate:

 ```csharp